As part of our campaign to get organisations to document their ITIL®/IT Service Management processes, we are focusing this blog on the RACI matrix.

 Potential problems with the RACI model:

-Delegation of responsibility or accountability without necessary authority
+Delegation of responsibility or accountability without the necessary authority

-Focus on matching processes and activities with departments will lead to confusion as the focus should be on roles.
+Focusing on matching processes and activities with departments will lead to confusion, as the focus should be on roles.

 Incorrect division/combination of functions; conflicting agendas or goals